Guibod/mightstone/docs/source/index.rst

 mightstone -  A toolbox for anything Magic The Gathering related
 ================================================================

-**Mightstone** is a package and a command line tool to interact with Magic The Gathering™️ resources online.
+**mightstone** is a package and a command line tool to interact with Magic The Gathering™️ resources online.

 Installation
 =============